GriffinStirts/GriffinStirts/README.md

 - 👋 Hi, I’m @GriffinStirts
 - 👀 I’m interested in ...
 Software Development and Cybersecurity / Networking
 - 🌱 I’m currently learning ...
-CompTIA Network+ exams.
-Recently obtained CompTIA A+ Certification My goal is to learn Cybersecurity and Software development
+CompTIA Security+ exams.
+Recently obtained CompTIA Network+ Certification.
+My goal is to learn Cybersecurity and Software development
 - 💞️ I’m looking to collaborate on ...
 Just learning through hands-on experimentation with a home lab for security learning!

 <!---